ystv/badger/README.md

     * This is still done over IPC, not HTTP
   * Events are done through a custom system (defined in [common/ipcEvents.ts](./desktop/src/common/ipcEvents.ts))
 * Jobrunner and Server are entirely independent, and only communicate by reading and writing to the PostgreSQL database.
+  * Server triggers Jobrunner jobs through the Nomad job scheduler, so Jobrunner is not always running.

 ## Deployment